sktime/mlaut/documentation/tutorial.rst

 Tutorial
 ========

-The code below will help you get started with mleap.
+The code below will help you get started with mlaut.

 The following Jupyter Notebook contains the code used below.

-:download:`mleap.ipynb <../mleap.ipynb>`.
+:download:`mlaut.ipynb <../mlaut.ipynb>`.

 Data Preprocessing and Estimator Training Phase